 Borders are becoming increasingly porous, with growing flows of goods, services, people and capital.
 Governments, more than ever, need to co-ordinate their efforts to develop global standards to address climate change, as well as crises related to finance, health and migration crisis; secure peace; and ensure sustainable economic prosperity and social inclusion.
 International organisations play a key role in fostering multilateral action and addressing the fragmentation that may undermine effective domestic action.
 However, they may be limited in their ability to deliver on their mandate for a variety of reasons.
 Structured evidence on their impacts remains limited, casting doubt on the effectiveness of their action.
 To shed greater light on international standard setting, this unique report collects, compares and assesses the practices of 50 international organisations on their governance arrangements, operational modalities, use of quality management disciplines and co-operation efforts.
 It analyses different types of organisations – inter-governmental, supra-national, trans-governmental and private – and identifies avenues for making their action more effective, inclusive and relevant.

 Access all events and reports on regulatory policy in Mexico.

 Access and search the calendar of events and publications on regulatory policy.

 OECD will measure the impact of digitalising the Mexican Social Security Institute formalities and guide future efforts on simplification

 An analysis of how administrative simplification is used as a regulatory quality tool to review and reduce administrative and regulatory procedures.

 Measures that enable the acquisition of new skills and reduce mismatches between the demand and supply of existing skills can boost US economic growth and make its benefits more inclusive.

 OECD framework for assessing the performance of regulatory agencies.

-The Ad hoc NER provides the opportunity for economic regulators from different sectors and different jurisdiction to discuss and share experiences and frame the features of a “world class regulator”.
+The OECD NER provides the opportunity for economic regulators from different sectors and different jurisdiction to discuss and share experiences and frame the features of a “world class regulator”.